graphql/graphql-scalars/scalars/contributed/apollographql/localtime-v0.1.md

 nine digits.

 Note: JavaScript `Date` only has millisecond precision.
-Use `LocalTime` with care if you are using in applications that require precise times.
+Use `LocalTime` with care if you are using it in applications that require precise times.

 # Recommended Name